 - The more customers spend in the economy, the higher a country's GDP (Gross Domestic Product).

 - When the employment level is high, inflation also rises due to increased money in the economy.

 Scientists often look for correlations when conducting research and tests.

 - As the number of trees cut down increases, the probability of erosion increases.

 - In archaeology, a more stable landform means more site visibility.

 - As the temperature decreases, the speed at which molecules move decreases.

 - As the speed of a wind turbine increases, the amount of electricity that is generated increases.

 - As the amount of moisture increases in an environment, the growth of mold spores increases.

-- As algae increased in the lake a certain species of algae eating fish increased.
+- As algae increases in a lake, a certain species of algae-eating fish increased.